nmpetkov/Zphpbb/README.md

 Zphpbb is Zikula module, forum solution based on phpBB.

 Minimum version required for module to work is Zikula 1.3.5.
 It could work in previous versions, but is not tested.
+It is also tested to work in Zikula 1.4.0.

 Development: Module is in production stage.
 Can be used to install or upgrade.
 Download as zip file current files.
 It ensures you receive version with last bug fixed.